Under California law, all employers have a legal obligation to pay their employees their final paycheck.

 After thirty days, the penalty ceases.
 At that point, if your former employer still doesn’t provide payment, you should consider bringing a lawsuit against the employer for unpaid wages.

 We never compromise our standards or values.
-Our team possesses nearly 75 years of collective legal experience.
-We have recovered millions for employees suffering from workplace injustice, including unfair pay practices.
+Our team possesses over 75 years of collective legal experience.
+Our legal team has recovered millions for employees suffering from workplace injustice, including unfair pay practices.